Is it Medicare fraud when a healthcare provider fails to report Medicare billing errors?

-In many hospitals and other institutions there is a tendency to think that nothing needs to be done when billing mistakes are made in the institution’s favor.
-But that decision is a risky one these days if it involves Medicare or any other federal health insurance funds.
+In many hospitals and other healthcare institutions there is a tendency to think that nothing needs to be done when billing mistakes are made in the institution’s favor.
+But that decision is a risky one if it involves Medicare or any other federal health insurance funds.

-Failing to report Medicare billing errors to the federal government can get healthcare providers – and their employees – in trouble in two ways: They could be prosecuted for criminal violations, which could result in prison time as well as fines, and they could be sued for treble damages by whistleblowers and the government.
+Failure to report Medicare billing errors to the federal government is a type of Medicare fraud that can get healthcare providers – and their employees – into trouble in two ways: They could be prosecuted for criminal violations, which could result in prison time as well as fines, and they could be sued for treble damages and penalties by whistleblowers and the government.

 Criminal liability under the “duty to disclose” provision

-Just recently the government has begun to use a little-known provision of the Social Security Act to discourage healthcare fraud.
-The “duty to disclose” provision of the 1977 amendments to the law [42 USC sec.
-1320-7b(a)3] makes concealing from the government or failing to report Medicare overpayments a felony.
+The Social Security Act contains a “duty to disclose” provision [42 USC sec.
+1320-7b(a)3] that makes concealing from the government or failing to report Medicare overpayments a felony.